Post Oak Central: Tenants

 2 Post Oak Central has the headquarters of the Stewart Title Guaranty Company.
 In addition the headquarters of the Uptown Management District are in Suite 1580.

 3 Post Oak Central has the headquarters of GDF Suez Energy Resources NA.
 In addition it contains three consulates, those of Qatar (Suite 810), South Korea (Suite 1250), and Turkey (Suite 1300).
 The Houston Korean Education Center, belonging to the consulate, is in Suite 750.

-The Cox Radio Houston cluster of KKBQ, KGLK, KHPT, and KTHT occupy Suite 2300.
+The Cox Radio Houston cluster of KKBQ, KGLK, and KHPT, occupy Suite 2300.
 Gymboree Play & Music has a classroom location in Suite C.

 Former tenants

 From its founding on May 25, 1982 to April 1988, the Consulate-General of Indonesia in Houston was located in Post Oak Central.
 The Consulate-General of Egypt in Houston was located in Suite 2180.
 As of 2008 the consulate is now at 5718 Westheimer Road, out of the complex.
 The Consulate of India was previously in Suite 600.
 It had been located in the 11353 sqft space since the consulate opened in October 1995.
 On August 30, 2011, the consulate moved into a new standalone facility at 4300 Scotland.